ericwq/aprilsh/README.md

 [openSSH](https://www.openssh.com/) is excellent.
 While `mosh` provides better keystroke prediction/latency and is capable of handle WiFi/cellular mobile network roaming problem.
 But `mosh` is not active anymore and no release [sine 2017](https://github.com/mobile-shell/mosh/issues/1115).
 Such a good project like `mosh` should keeps developing.

 After read through `mosh` source code, I decide to use go to rewrite it.
-Go is my first choice because the C++ syntax is too complex for me.
-Go also has excellent support for UTF-8 and goroutine.
-And remote shell is my daily tools, if it's broken I need a quick fix.
-The last reason is go compiler is faster than c++.
+Go is my first choice because the C++ syntax is too complex.
+Go also has excellent support for UTF-8 and multithreaded programming.
+The last reason: go compiler is faster than c++ compiler.

 There are several rules for this project: